 Can your business predict problems before they occur?
 Are you optimizing your website to meet customer demands, streamline information, and deliver 5 Star Customer Experiences?
 If so, then you’ve probably dabbled in experience management.
 If not, then you’ve come to the right place.

-Successful companies don’t react to problems as they happen, but rather use experience management to resolve problems before they play out.
 How does this work?
-Let’s start by defining experience management.
-XM is the process of closely monitoring every interaction a consumer has with a company as a means of finding opportunities for improvement.
+Let’s start by defining experience management (XM).
+XM is the process of closely monitoring every interaction a consumer has with a company to find opportunities for improvement.

-Experience management is data driven.
-This data can be gathered in a variety of ways, including, but not limited to:
+Experience management is data-driven.
+This data can be gathered in a variety of ways.
+For example:

 - Customer relationship management tools